7 DIY Dog Bowl Stands That Improve Posture and Reduce Mess

 Instructions

-Cut your pine boards into two identical trapezoid side panels — wider at the bottom than the top, which gives that angled modern look you see here.
-Cut a flat top piece and a base piece to match.
+Cut the pine boards into two identical trapezoid side panels (wider at the bottom than the top, for that modern look).
+Cut a flat top piece and a base piece to match the side panels.

-Sand everything with 120-grit first, then finish with 220-grit.
-Apply the Minwax Pre-Stain Conditioner before staining — this step keeps the pine from blotching.
-Let it sit 15 minutes, then wipe off.
+Sand everything with 120 grit first, then use 220 grit.
+Apply Minwax Pre-Stain Conditioner before staining.
+This will help keep the pine from blotching.
+Let it sit for 15 minutes, then wipe it off.

-Cut your two bowl holes using the 2.5-inch hole saw centered on the top panel.
-Space them about 4 inches apart so there’s solid wood between them.
+Cut your 2 bowl holes with the 2.5″ hole saw in the middle of the top panel.
+Space these about 4″ apart so there is solid wood between each bowl.

-Apply two coats of dark stain.
-Let each coat dry 24 hours.
+Apply two coats of dark stain and let dry 24 hours between coats.

 Prep Time: 30 minutes | Active Project Time: 3–4 hours | Difficulty Level: Beginner-Intermediate